-The only requirements in relation to whistleblowing are set out in the Employment Act 2000.
+The only requirements in relation to whistleblowing are set out in the Employment Act.
 This prohibits termination of employment or imposition of disciplinary action on the ground that the employee made a protected disclosure as a whistleblower.
-There are no rules specific to whistleblowers who raise concerns about corporate malpractice but a more general whistleblower policy.
-Businesses have put into place internal policies which set out governance on this.
+There are no rules specific to whistleblowers who raise concerns about corporate malpractice but businesses have put into place internal policies which set out governance on this.